-3.3.1 External interfaces
+2.3.1 External interfaces

-The NPU uses two AMBA® 5 AXI master interfaces, an AMBA® 4 APB slave interface with wakeup signaling, an interrupt interface, two Q-Channel interfaces, clock, and reset to enable access to and from external components.
+The NPU uses two AMBA 5 AXI master interfaces, an AMBA 4 APB slave interface with wake-up signaling, an interrupt interface, two Q-Channel interfaces, clock, and reset to enable access to and from external components.

-Two AMBA® 5 AXI master interfaces
+Two AMBA 5 AXI master interfaces

-These interfaces enable read- and write-access to external memory for the DMA controller.
+These interfaces enable read-access and write-access to external memory for the DMA controller.

-The NPU has one read/write master, M0, and one read-only master, M1.
+The NPU has two read/write masters, M0 and M1.

-AMBA® 4 APB slave interface with wake-up signaling
+AMBA 4 APB slave interface with wake-up signaling